Design Mistakes – Scale and Proportion in Interior Design

 Scale with Artwork

-Why It Works: An easy rule of thumb for hanging art above a bed (or any piece of furniture) is that it should fill at least two-thirds of the space.
+Why It Works: An easy rule of thumb for hanging art above a bed, or any piece of furniture, is that it should fill at least 1/2 to 2/3 of the space.
 For my mom’s bedroom, we needed a big ol’ piece to go over her king-sized bed.
 This one worked out beautifully.
 I wish I had a link for you (I get asked about it every time I show her space), but we found it at a local boutique that is now closed.

-Why It Works: In my own master bedroom, I chose to do a round mirror over the bed instead of frames or a large piece of art.
+Why It Works: In the main bedroom of our old condo, I chose to use a round mirror (old from Lulu & Georgia) over the bed, instead of frames or a large piece of art.
 I did this because of the square window next to it.
 It would have looked awkward to do a square piece next to the square window.
 Instead, a round mirror breaks up all of those straight lines.
-Plus, the mirror is big taking up at least 2/3 of the bed.
+Plus, the mirror is big, taking up at least 2/3 of the bed.

-Why It Works: In this reader home tour, Lauren and Kam chose three framed prints over her bed and this also works great!
-The 3 frames act as one unified piece, taking up over 2/3 of the bed.
-If she would have only hung 1 of these, then it wouldn’t look right.
+Why It Works: In this reader home tour, Lauren and Kam chose three framed prints over their bed.
+This looks fantastic, especially on that dark wall!
+The three frames act as one unified piece, taking up over two-thirds of the bed.
+If they would have only hung only one of these, it would have been the wrong scale.

 Scale with Furniture

 Furniture can be tricky because it’s hard to know how a particular item will look when you get it home and into your space.
-That’s why measuring is sooooo incredibly important.
+That’s why measuring is so incredibly important.
 Shop armed with your measurements and you’ll have a lot more luck.
-Before I shop for something to fill a space, I usually make note of the smallest and largest a piece can be before I head out to the stores or look online.
+Before I shop for something to fill a space, I usually make note of the minimum and maximum size that will work.

 Here are some spaces where the furniture scale is spot on.

-Why It Works: Bridget’s family room is a great example of scale with furniture.
-This is actually a really large room, so she filled it with large furniture.
-She opted for an extra long couch on the left, a large table in the middle and another couch on the right.
-The chair also works beautifully because it takes up a lot of visual space in the corner.
+Why It Works: Andrea’s family room is a great example of scale with furniture.
+This is a large room, so she filled it with large furniture.
+She opted for a large leather couch and two navy swivel chairs.
 Everything is in proportion to one another and nothing looks way too big or way too small.